owainlewis/http-dispatch/README.md

 A high level Haskell HTTP client with a friendly and consistent API.

-This library builds upon the http-client library.
+This library builds upon the http-client library, providing an (IMO) easier and more intuative API

 There are only two types (HTTPRequest and HTTPResponse)